Free Shipping on All Cases + 30 Day Return Guarantee

 Size: 4/4 violins

-The Bobelock cases are not designed specifically for air travel.
+The Molto Neo Shaped is not designed specifically for air travel.
 The case itself can fit 2 bows, so it'll exceed strict carry-on regulations (the bow itself exceeds the longest length allowed).

 However, 95% of airlines are fine with these violin cases (to be honest, we haven't heard of any airlines rejecting violins as carry-on luggage).